Carve-Out Adjustments as a Pricing and Discount Mechanism

 Under Option (A):

-- Any difference between what is billed on a line and what is allocated to that line is treated as a pricing variance
+• Any difference between a line’s selling (or invoiced) amount and its allocated revenue is treated as a pricing variance

 In practical terms:

-- If a line is over-billed relative to its allocation, the excess is carved out
+• If a line is over-stated relative to its allocation, the excess is carved out

-- If a line is under-billed, value is implicitly carved in from other lines
+• If a line is under-stated or zero-priced, value is implicitly carved in from other lines

 Why Option (A) Is Economically a Discount

-From an accounting perspective, Option (A) behaves exactly like a discount mechanism:
+From an accounting and economic perspective, Option (A) behaves exactly like a discount mechanism:

-- The customer pays a single transaction price for a bundle
+• The customer pays one transaction price for a bundled set of obligations

-- Economic value is redistributed based on SSP ratios
+• Value is redistributed across POBs based on SSP ratios

-Even when discounts are not explicitly modeled as a separate line, the carve-out achieves the same result:
+Even when discounts are not explicitly modeled as a separate line item, the carve-out produces the same result:

-- The bundle, not the line, is the unit of account for pricing
+• The bundle, not the invoice line, is the unit of account for pricing

-This interpretation aligns with how finance teams explain bundled pricing to auditors and regulators:
+This interpretation aligns with how finance teams explain bundled arrangements to auditors and regulators:

 “The line price is not the economic price.”